-. \[This form was not developed nor is it endorsed by the U.S. Department of Education.
+.
+[This form was not developed nor is it endorsed by the U.S. Department of Education.
 It is not a required form.
 It was adapted for use as an example].

-School Name: School Address: Phone: (777) Fax: (777 ) Student's Name: I.D.#: Grade: Current Address: Current Phone: Parent/Guardian/Complaining Party's Name: Relationship: 🗆 Parent 🗆 Guardian 🗅 Unaccomp nanied Youth Other: Current Address: ress, phone number, and in can only be released to nformation Lives in a Shelter □ Yes □ No Name of school that parent chooses child to be i transported to/from until dispute is resolved: mmediately enrolled in an d /or Is this the school of origin? □ Yes □ No School of Origin means the school that the child au school in which the child was last enrolled. ended when permanently ho used or the If no, from which school was the student transfe rred?
-Reason for the Complaint: Signature of parent/guardian/complaining party: Date: Principal's Actions on the Complaint Taken within school day(s) after receiving no otice of the complaint.
-Date Homeless liaison was notified of the disput e: Action taken by principal to resolve the dispute: • Was the dispute resolved? • Yes • No Explanation:
+School Name: [] @ School Address:Fax: (777)Fax: (777) Student's Name:GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG Current Address: Current Phone: Parent/Guardian/Complaining Party's Name: Relationship: D Parent D Guardian D Unaccompanied Youth D Other: Current Address: Current Phone: () Please note: Information regarding student's address, phone number, and information protected by Everyday School Records Act and can only be released to parent/guardian, the student, or to a person specifically designated as a representative of the parent/guardian.
+Lives in a Shelter Ves No Name of school that parent chooses child to be immediately enrolled in and /or transported to/from until dispute is resolved: Is this the school of origin?
+Yes D No School of Origin means the school that the child attended when permanently housed or the school in which the child was last enrolled.
+If no, from which school was the student transferred?
+Reason for the Complaint: Signature of parent/guardian/complaining party: Date: Principal's Actions on the Complaint Taken within school day(s) after receiving notice of the complaint.
+Date Homeless liaison was notified of the dispute: Action taken by principal to resolve the dispute: Was the dispute resolved?
+Ves No Explanation:

-Appendix F: Dispute Resolution Process School District Sample Form\
+Appendix F: Dispute Resolution Process School District Sample Form